Collegiate-Edu-Nation/easy-ftc/README.md

 - [ ] Optimize arrays, opt for switch when possible
 - [ ] Investigate multi-threading for smooth control
 - [ ] Investigate builder inheritance
-- [ ] Investigate using array for deviceNames
+- [ ] Investigate using array for deviceNames, enabling generalization of init, reverse
+- [ ] Investigate using OpMode rather than LinearOpMode
 - [ ] Use public enums for direction, type, layout
 - [ ] Investigate instrumentation and/or manual hardware tests